SirPatschiii/DailyPythonRepository/README.md

 - therefor used simple if statements

 10.12.2023
-- catched a user input and used it to build a christmas tree
+- caught a user input and used it to build a Christmas tree
 - therefor used some for loops

 09.12.2023